trapklew/OzarkWebWorks/blog/7-essential-steps-to-launch-an-e-commerce-site-for-ozarks-retailers-in-2025.md

 ---
 <!--StartFragment-->

-# The 7 Essential Steps to Launch Your Ozarks E-Commerce Site in 2025

 The e-commerce boom isn’t slowing down, and for retailers in **Springfield**, **Branson**, and the broader **Ozarks**, 2025 is the year to get online or get left behind.
 Did you know that e-commerce sales in Missouri grew by **18% in 2024** alone, with local businesses capturing a chunk of that through targeted online stores (Statista, 2024)?
 Whether you’re selling handmade crafts from **Nixa** or outdoor gear in **Branson**, launching an e-commerce site can put your products in front of customers across the state—and beyond.
 But where do you start?

 At **Ozark Web Works**, we’ve helped dozens of local businesses launch successful online stores through our **e-commerce development services**.
 We’re spilling the beans on the seven essential steps to get your e-commerce site live in 2025.
 From picking the right platform to optimizing for Google, this guide is tailored for Ozarks retailers ready to compete in the digital marketplace.
 Let’s dive in!